foorrkyy/mhp-lang/MHP general, detailed description.md

 ### Block behaviours and Scopes

 You may look at the new .mhp file you created and think it is empty but no!
-You are actually in a default `main{}` scope!
+You are actually in a default `main {}` scope!
 It's just unnecessary to write it.
 There are block objects in the MHP predefined and each has their own scope in it.
-Blocks like: `""`, `''`,  `{}`, `()`, `[]`, `<>`, `-**-` are predefined by MHP by default and immutable.
+Blocks like: `""`, `''`,  `{}`, `()`, `[]`,  \` \` , `-**-` are predefined by MHP by default and immutable.
 You cannot overwrite it.
 But don't worry, we're going to show how to make your own next.

 ---

 #### 1. Behaviour
    Each block behave and execute things inside themselves differently.
 The main scope is a codeBlock (`{}`).
 And codeBlock is how you are going to code in the MHP entire time and a lot of function and objects (which means statements and operators too) are defined in the codeBlock.
 So that means they don't act like that for other blocks.
 For example for the codeBlock ";" and "," are used for the end of the line but it is not defined like that for other blocks.
-They inherit codeBlock definitions but as we said some definitons change and sometimes decrease.
-For example indexBlock `<>` only has index of arrays, hashmaps, linkedlists etc. Tou cannot write any code in it.
+They inherit codeBlock definitions but as we said some definitions change and sometimes decrease.
+For example indexBlock `[]` only has index and content of arrays, vectors, linked lists etc. You cannot write any code in it.
 Only numbers and pointers.

 #### 2. Scope
 Each block has it's own scope.
 Which means whatever defined there, stays there (unless you don't use the `$` operator).
 If you define a variable or object in a sub block, you won't access it in the parent scope.